Emergency Button System Was Found to Be Powered Off

 Police Launch Full Investigation Into Operator's Responsibility for Safety Management

-A tragic incident occurred at a luxury members-only private sauna in Tokyo, Japan, where a couple in their 30s died in a fire.
-At the time of the accident, the emergency alarm system in the sauna room was turned off, and even the door handle was found to be broken.
+A tragic accident occurred at a luxury members-only private sauna in Tokyo, Japan, where a couple in their 30s died in a fire.
+At the time of the incident, the emergency alarm system in the sauna room was turned off, and even the door handle was found to be broken.
 As a result, the police are investigating the operating company's responsibility for safety management.
-On December 17, local media outlets such as Asahi Shimbun, NHK, and Nippon TV reported that around noon on December 15, a fire broke out at a high-end private sauna room in Akasaka, Minato Ward, Tokyo, resulting in the deaths of Masaya Matsuda (36) and his wife Yoko (37).
+On December 17, local media outlets such as Asahi Shimbun, NHK, and Nippon TV reported that around noon on December 15, a fire broke out at a luxury private sauna room in Akasaka, Minato Ward, Tokyo, resulting in the deaths of Masaya Matsuda (36) and his wife Yoko (37).

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.